pkostuch/threadpool/README.md

 # threadpool

-Implementation of thread pool and queue pools in C++.
+Implementation of thread pool and queue pools in (hopefully) modern C++.